fricciardi/datetime2/docs/base_classes.rst

 ---------------------

 An indication of time, independent of any particular day, expressed as a fraction of day.
-There might be an indication of time difference to UTC, e.g. due to time zone or daylight saving time.
+There might be an indication of time difference from UTC, e.g. due to time zone or daylight saving time.
 This time difference is expressed as fraction of a day and represents the time to be added to local time to get UTC.
 If there is this indication, the :class:`Time` object is said to be "aware" and it is used to represent a precise moment (regardless of the day).
 An object without indication is said to be "naive", and its interpretation is left to the program that uses it.

 There are five :class:`Time` constructors: